Atmospheric-Composition-Analysis-Group/Getting-Started/source/for_rotation.rst

 --------------------------------

 You can run your python scripts on compute1 interactively or on the background by submitting an interactive or batch job using the :code:`geoschem/gcpy:latest` docker.
+Refer to :ref:`Learn to use Compute1 <learn-to-use-compute1>` for more instructions.

-To run MatLab on Compute1, refer to :ref:`Using MatLab <using-matlab>`
+To run MatLab on Compute1, refer to :ref:`Using MatLab <using-matlab>`.